 La fiesta será organizada por los miembros del club.
 (This party will be organized by the members of the club.)

 Esta tienda es abierta por el administrador todos los días.
 (This store is opened by the administrator every day.)

 2. Notice that, in the passive voice, the past participle is used as an adjective and agrees with the subject in gender and number.

 La tarea fue realizada por Jorge y su hermano.
 (The homework was done by Jorge and his brother.)

 Los regalos fueron traídos por Ramón.
 (The gifts were brought by Ramón.)

-3. In Spanish, passive voice is not used as much as in English, quite often we use a impersonal sentence with “se” instead.
-In this case, the doer cannot be mention.
-Learn more about passive sentences with “se”.
+3. In Spanish, passive voice is not used as much as in English, quite often we use an impersonal sentence with “se” instead.
+In this case, the doer cannot be mentioned.
+Learn more about passive sentences with “se”

 Se abre esta tienda todos los días ((This store is opened every day.)

 Se hizo la tarea.
 (The homework was done.)